Analogue of Ramanujan's function $k(\tau)$ for the continued fraction $X(\tau)$ of order six: Introduction

+Using these equations and the abovementioned relation between $u(\tau)$ and $w(\tau)$, we derive the modular equations for $w(\tau)$ of levels two and three (see Remark \ref{rem1}).

-Finally, we show the following result that certain values of $w(\tau)$ generate ray class fields over imaginary quadratic fields.
+Finally, we show the following result that certain values of $w(\tau)$ generate ray class fields modulo $6$ over imaginary quadratic fields.

 \begin{theorem} Let $K$ be an imaginary quadratic field and $\tau\in K\cap\mathbb{H}$ be a root of a primitive equation $0=aX^2+bX+c$, with $a,b,c\in\mathbb{Z}$, such that the discriminant of $K$ is $b^2-4ac$.
 Suppose that $\gcd(a,6)=1$.
-Then $K(w(\frac{\tau}{3}))$ is the ray class field modulo $6$ over $K$. \end{theorem}
+Then $K(w(\tau/3))$ is the ray class field modulo $6$ over $K$. \end{theorem}

 We organize the paper as follows.
-In Section \ref{sec2}, we review some facts about modular functions, particularly $\eta$-quotients, on the congruence subgroup $\Gamma_0(N)$.
-In Section \ref{sec3}, we prove Theorem \ref{thm1}, and using an affine model on the modular curve $X_0(18)$, we prove Theorem \ref{thm2}.
-We then prove Theorem \ref{thm7}, and establish modular equations for $w(\tau)$ of level $p$ for primes $p\leq 13$.
-We also describe some properties of the modular equations for $w(\tau)$ of level $p$ for primes $p\geq 5$, which satisfy the Kronecker congruence relation.
-In Section \ref{sec4}, we describe certain arithmetic properties of $w(\tau)$ and prove Theorem \ref{thm8}.
-We use \textit{Mathematica} for our computations.
+We prove in Section \ref{sec2} Theorem \ref{thm11} by writing $w(\tau), X(\tau)$ and $X(3\tau)$ in terms of $u(\tau)$.
+In Section \ref{sec3}, we review some facts about modular functions, particularly $\eta$-quotients, on the congruence subgroup $\Gamma_0(N)$.
+In Section \ref{sec4}, we prove Theorem \ref{thm12}, and using an affine model for the modular curve $X_0(18)$, we deduce Theorem \ref{thm13}.
+We also establish modular equations for $u(\tau)$ of level $p$ for primes $p\leq 13$, and describe some properties of the modular equations for $u(\tau)$ of level $p$ for primes $p\geq 5$, including the Kronecker congruence relation.
+In Section \ref{sec5}, we describe certain arithmetic properties of $w(\tau)$ by establishing Theorem \ref{thm14}.
+We also show that $1/w(\tau)$ is an algebraic integer for imaginary quadratic points $\tau\in\mathbb{H}$ by relating $u(\tau)$ with the modular $j$-invariant defined by